 If you want to get your own project going, the best way to kick things off is to come to a meeting and tell people about your idea.
 You can ask for volunteers or support or help in how to get things going – you can be sure people will listen and offer suggestions.

-Meetings start at around 6.45pm with a shared vegetarian meal and move on to announcements at 7.45 – 8.00 pm.
-We then usually cover the main theme of the meeting at around 8.00 pm.
+Please Note: In October we’ll be trying out a new timing for our meeting so that families with young children are able to come along to our Community Meal.
+This will start at 6.00 pm with a shared vegetarian meal and move on to announcements at 7.00 p.m.
+We will then cover the main theme of the meeting from 7.15pm to 8.45 p.m.
 If you’re new to the group or Frome, contact us at email@example.com and we’ll make sure there is someone at the meeting to welcome you and make some introductions.

-September: 7th September 2017, Sustainable Materials, Frome Cricket Club, The Showfield, Rodden Rd, Frome BA11 2AH
+October: 7th October 2017, The Year Ahead, Frome Cricket Club, The Showfield, Rodden Road, Frome BA11 2AH

 July: 6th July 2017, Land Use & Wildlife